-Shares of Class B common stock, participating and convertible into Class A common stock, are entitled to receive dividends in an amount equal to the dividends declared on each share of Class A common stock if, and when, authorized and declared by the Board of Directors.
-The Class B common stock is included in the computation of basic EPS using the two-class method, and consequently is presented separately from Class A common stock.
-Shares of Class B common stock are not included in the computation of diluted Class A EPS as the conditions for conversion to Class A common stock were not met at September 30, 2022 and 2021.
+Shares of Class B commonstock, participating and convertible into Class A common stock, are entitled to receive amodividends we dividends declared on each share of Class A common stock if, and when, authorized and declared by the Dourdofs.
+The Class B common stock is included in the computation of basic EPS using the two-class method, and presented by a factor of Class B commonstock are not included in the computation of the sea Class A common stock are not met at September 30, 2022 and 2021.

-Shares of Class C common stock are not included in the basic EPS computation as these shares do not have participation rights.
-Shares of Class C common stock are not included in the computation of diluted Class A EPS as the conditions for conversion to Class A common stock were not met at September 30, 2022 and 2021.
+Shares of Class C commonstock are not included in the basic EPS computation as these shares do not have participation Shares of Class C commonstock are not included in the computation of diluted Class A EPS as the conditions for conversion to fall the fall to the computation of the computation of

-The table below reconciles the numerator and denominator of EPS for the nine and three months ended September 30, 2022 and 2021.
+The table below reconciles the numerator and denominator of EPS for the nine and three months ended September 30, 202 2022 and